brunoNetId/brunonetid.github.io/_posts/2017-11-27-camel-prometheus-openshift.md

 ## Scraping data

-It hasn't been mentioned yet how desirable it is to find a metrics extraction that minimises intrusion. [*Prometheus*](https://prometheus.io/) offers a JMX exporter to plug to any Java application (and hence to Camel).
+It hasn't been mentioned yet how desirable it is to find a metrics extraction that minimises intrusion. [*Prometheus*](https://prometheus.io/) offers a JMX exporter to plug into any Java application (and hence to Camel).
 The performance impact on the application is negligible (nano-seconds), unless of course latency is considered a critical factor.

 > [*Prometheus*](https://prometheus.io/) offers a wide [range of exporters](https://prometheus.io/docs/instrumenting/exporters/#third-party-exporters), from hardware related ones, to databases and many more in between.